Alaska VA Healthcare System

 • 90 day and 1 year inpatient drug rehab

-• 30 day inpatient drug rehab
+• short term inpatient drug rehab

 Opioid Medications used in Treatment:

-• Buprenorphine clinical treatment
+• Buprenorphine treatment

 External Opioid Medications Source: